 The U.S. lawsuit increases the potential losses Bank of America faces from its acquisition of Countrywide, whose lax lending standards helped fuel the housing bubble.
 The bank has booked more than $40 billion in costs tied to the takeover.

-Bank of America (BAC) Chief Executive Officer Brian T. Moynihan, 53, is already engaged in disputes with Fannie Mae over who must pay for billions of dollars in failed loans made before and during the financial crisis.
+Bank of America (BAC:US) Chief Executive Officer Brian T. Moynihan, 53, is already engaged in disputes with Fannie Mae over who must pay for billions of dollars in failed loans made before and during the financial crisis.
 The bank had $12.3 billion in unresolved demands for loan refunds from the so-called government-sponsored enterprises as of Sept.
 30, a 12 percent increase from the previous quarter.

 Fannie Mae, based in Washington, and McLean, Virginia-based Freddie Mac are both under pressure to minimize the scale of their U.S. taxpayer bailouts.
 The firms, which buy mortgages from lenders and package them into securities for sale to investors, have collectively drawn more than $180 billion in taxpayer funds.